Proof of George Andrews's and David Robbins's q-TSPP Conjecture

 \section{Abstract}

-The conjecture that the orbit-counting generating function for totally symmetric plane partitions can be written as an explicit product-formula, has been stated independently by George Andrews and David Robbins around 1983.
+The conjecture that the orbit-counting generating function for totally symmetric plane partitions can be written as an explicit product formula, has been stated independently by George Andrews and David Robbins around 1983.
 We present a proof of this long-standing conjecture.